Local History and Memories

 The world takes a turn for the worse:

-Unfortunately at this time, the Vietnam war was beginning to escalate, illegal and psychedelic drugs were becoming popular in other parts of the country, and the peace and love movement was coming onto the scene in California, and “the rest is history.
+Unfortunately at this time, the Vietnam war was beginning to escalate, illegal and psychedelic drugs were becoming popular in other parts of the country, and the peace and love movement was coming onto the scene in California, and the rest is history.

-I can’t confirm that the flooding and rain was due to Hurricane Camille, but the time period is right.
-I had just completed my summer job, which would have been about the first or second week of August.
+The heavy rains that caused the flooding was most likely due to Hurricane Camille.
+I can’t confirm or “definitively” say this, but the time period is right.
+I was 16 years old and just completed a summer job at a furniture company in Lincolnton, which would have been about the second week of August.